CodeForFoco/org/Roles/Captain_Brigade_Leader.md

 A Captain is the term we've chosen for "brigade leader".

-A Captain has the responsibility to...
+## A Captain has the responsibility to...

-* Maintain and grow brigade capacity but being the public face of the organization at tech events, community events, fundraisers and within brigade meetings.
-* Lead brigade meeting and proactively solve issues arising across the brigade.
-This means promoting new leaders, identifying emerging needs, and keeping everyone involved with the brigade happy.
+* **Lead brigade meeting and (in so doing) pro-actively identify and solve issues arising across the brigade.** This means identifying emerging needs, promoting new leaders, and helping keep everyone involved with the brigade productive and engaged.
+To that end, captains serve as a project-manager-of-last-resort for all brigade projects.
+* **Attend meetings, communicate in Slack, and generally be available and responsive to communications.** While there aren't hard requirements, a Captain should attend meetings as much as they can, ideally no less than once per month.
+When not in attendance, they should continue to support and communicate with brigade members and fellow leaders responsively.
-* Attend and improve quarterly brigade leadership meetings in which all current captains evaluate progress, make new action items, and check in on progress of initiatives.
+* **Attend and improve quarterly brigade leadership meetings** in which all current captains evaluate progress, make new action items, and check in on progress of initiatives.
-* Maintain and improve relationships with Code for America.
-This means attending at least one national meeting a year, being known and listed in CFA events, and being a supportive member of the wider Code for America brigade ecosystem.
+* **Maintain and improve relationships with the Code for America Brigade network.** This means doing your best to attend at least one national meeting a year (they offer travel assistance) and being a supportive member of the wider Code for America brigade ecosystem.
-* Actively attend meetings, communicate in Slack, and generally be reasonably available and responsive to communications.
-While there aren't hard requirements, a Captain should attend meetings as much as they can, ideally no less than once per month.
-When not in attendance, they should continue to support and communicate with brigade members and fellow leaders.
+* **Support our mission as a community liaison,** serving to grow brigade volunteer ranks, finding new external partnerships, and generally being a public face of the organization at tech events, community events, fund-raisers, etc.

 ## Leadership Phasing and Succession

-A Captain serves in this capacity for a two consecutive years, being available after not holding that term for re-election in the event that they want to.
-The first year of captainship, one maintains it in a support role, being effectively the "Supporting Captain".
+A Captain serves in this capacity for **two consecutive years**.
+The first year of Captain-ship, you serve in a "junior" role, being effectively the "Supporting Captain".
 The following year, when the "Lead Captain" role retires, the previous year's "Support Captain" becomes the new "Lead Captain" with a new member stepping into the "Support Captain" role.